eml-eda/match/README.md

 ---
 **MATCH** (**M**odel-**A**ware **T**VM-based **C**ompiler for **H**eterogeneous hardware) is a DNN compiler that exploits [Apache TVM](https://tvm.apache.org/)'s BYOC framework, targeting the optimized deployment of DNN applications onto heterogeneous edge System-on-Chip (SoC) platforms.

-MATCH partitions a DNN isolating (or _matching_) patterns supported by each hardware module in the target system.
-It then manages the compilation process for layers supported by the available accelerators, and exploits the baseline TVM to generate code for unsupported layers on the main host core.
+MATCH partitions a DNN isolating (or _matching_) patterns supported by each executional module in the target system.
+It then manages the compilation process for nodes supported by the available accelerators, and exploits the baseline TVM to generate code for unsupported nodes on the main host core.
 Compilation in MATCH is guided by a temporal mapping engine, which searches for the optimal schedule (i.e. loop ordering and memory allocation) of each layer.
 MATCH currently supports [ZigZag](https://github.com/KULeuven-MICAS/zigzag) as the default temporal mapping engine.
-At the end of the compilation process, MATCH produces C code to execute all layers of the network, which users can invoke from their own "main" program to implement a complete inference.
+At the end of the compilation process, MATCH produces C code to execute all nodes of the network, which users can invoke from their own "main" program to implement a complete inference.

 Currently, MATCH supports the following targets:
 - [DIANA](https://ieeexplore.ieee.org/document/9731716), a multi-accelerator SoC by KU Leuven.